 Women lay out flowers and food by the graveside and say prayers for the deceased.
 When day breaks it is time to go to mass in the local church and make an offering to the priest.

-Best places to enjoy this festival: Mexico City, Pátzcuaro.
+Best places to visit to enjoy this festival: Mexico City, Pátzcuaro.

 Dia de la Independencia

-Independence Day marks the start of Mexico’s decade-long war of independence against colonial Spain.
+Independence Day is a festival that marks the start of Mexico’s decade-long war of independence against colonial Spain.

 At dawn on September 16, 1810, the priest of the small town of Dolores, Miguel Hidalgo y Costilla, started an insurrection that inspired the entire country.